-The Team Collaboration Metrics are designed to give managers a birds-eye view of how a team is behaving in the code review process.
+The Team collaboration metrics are designed to give managers a bird's-eye view of how their teams are behaving in the code review process.
 These metrics illuminate knowledge concentration centers, code that may require your attention, and bottlenecks to a pending release.

-There are six metrics that comprise the Team Collaboration Metrics:
+These are some of the metrics that comprise the Team collaboration metrics:

-- Avg.
-Time to Resolve: The average time it takes to close a pull request.
+- Time to merge: The average time it takes to merge a pull request.

-- Avg.
-Time to First Comment: The average time between when a pull request is opened and the time the first reviewer comments.
+- Time to first comment: The time between when a pull request is opened and the time the first reviewer comments.

-- Avg.
-Number of Follow-on Commits: The average number of code revisions once a pull request is opened for review.
+- Number of follow-on commits: The number of code revisions once a pull request is opened for review.

-- Recent PR Activity Level: A measure of how active a PR is on a scale of Low, Modest, Normal, Elevated, High, as calculated by the comment count, word length, and recency of the comment.
+- PR activity level: A measure of how active a pull request is on a scale of Low, Modest, Normal, Elevated, High, as calculated by the comment count, word length, and recency of comments.

-- Knowledge Sharing Index: Measures how broadly information is being shared amongst a team by looking at who's reviewing who's PRs.
+- Knowledge Sharing Index: Measures how broadly information is being shared amongst a team by looking at who's reviewing whose PRs.

 These metrics are designed to promote healthy collaboration and provide prescriptive guidance to improve the productivity of the team’s code review process as a whole.

-Average Time to Resolve is the average time it takes to close a group of pull requests where resolution can be approved, rejected, or withdrawn.
+Time to merge is the average time it takes to merge a pull request.

-As a manager, you just want to drive this number down. pull requests are a period of review.
-They should open, there should be discussion, perhaps some follow-on commits, and they should close.
+As a manager, you just want to drive this number down.
+Pull requests are a period of review.
+They should open, there should be discussion, perhaps some follow-on commits, and they should be merged.

 Long-running PRs are something you should manage relatively aggressively.
-If you notice a long-running PRs, you can use the PR Resolution report to identify the root cause and take action accordingly.
+If you notice long-running PRs, use the PR Resolution report to identify the root cause and take action accordingly.

-Average Time to First Comment is the average time between when a pull request is opened and the time the first reviewer comments.
+Time to first comment is the average time between when a pull request is opened and the time the first reviewer comments.

 This is another metric that, as a manager, you want to drive down.
 When someone opens a PR, you want to see people getting feedback in early.
 It speeds up the entire process that follows: responding to comments, incorporating feedback, getting those changes reviewed, and so on.